Monday, July 22, 2019

 It doesn’t tell a story, it explains a situation.

-The kicker is that the idea is often a good one.
-The writing might even be good, and the plot decent.
-What’s missing is the story behind it.
+The kicker is that the idea is often really good.
+The writing might even be stellar, and the plot decent, but what’s missing is the story behind it.

 If you’re struggling with a good book that’s going nowhere and you don’t know why, ask yourself the following questions:

-(Here’s more on Is Your Novel All Premise and No Plot?)
+(Here’s more with Is Your Novel All Premise and No Plot?)

 Not every multiple-point-of-view novel is a situation novel, but a lot of situation novels have multiple point of view characters, because the situation is what the author is trying to get across.
 That often needs scenes from a variety of characters involved in various aspects of the situation.